Sprucely title background

 1) Login to Sprucely.io - Open a browser and surf to www.sprucely.io.
 If you have not yet done so, go ahead and login.

-2) Find the dashboard - Go to the Create Dashboards page, accessible from the the top-right menu.
+2) Find the dashboard - Go to the Create Dashboards page, accessible from the top-right menu.
 Find the dashboard you would like to edit from the list.

 7) Save - Don't forget to click on the Save button in the top action toolbar to save your changes.